mathjax/MathJax-docs/web/hosting.rst

 This will install a copy of the source code for MathJax in the ``mathjax`` sub-directory of your current directory.
-You will need to compile the typescript source files and build the component files by hand, as they are not part of the repository itsef.
+You will need to compile the typescript source files and build the component files by hand, as they are not part of the repository itself.
 To do this, do the following:

 .. code-block:: shell